Xathviar/Werewolf_Java/README.md

 # Werewolf_Java
-This is a Werewolf Discord Bot written by Alkarion
+This is a Werewolf Discord Bot written by Xathviar